jmsaavedrar/convnet2/README.md

 We will need the following files train.txt and test.txt.
 These files should contain the list of images that will be used for training and testing, respectively.
 Each file should come in a two-column format, the first column is the absolute filename for each image, and the second is the corresponding class (0-indexed).
 The separator between columns is the tab character.

 For this example, we will use the MNIST dataset that can be download as specified [above](#datasets).
+If you want to try with a smaller datataset, you can use [MNIST-5000](#mnist5000).

 ## Prepare a configuration file